The Secret to Making a Good First Impression - According to Science

 You judge others and they judge you.
 In fact, you’re continually evaluating those around you, letting yourself be carried away by a curious cross between objectivity and subjectivity.

 It’s extremely difficult for science to define all the variables that play a part in first impressions.
 However, one such study was conducted by the University of Missouri.
 In this work, the authors tried to understand the first impressions made about candidates in a job interview.
-However, the results were not as enlightening as they might have liked.
+However, the results weren’t as enlightening as they might’ve liked.
 In fact, each interviewer tended to focus on a number of different aspects.

 Nevertheless, another study from 2016 indicated something rather more concrete and conclusive.
 In fact, according to these authors, there’s a secret to making better impressions.